-Recognizing the reality of how insurance companies try to systematically cheat their customers
+Would insurance companies ever try to systematically cheat their customers?

 Until recent years, I had no idea of how badly property owners are intentionally treated by major insurance companies.
 Fortunately for me, I did not learn about these issues from a bad first-hand experience on my own property insurance claim.

 So how did I learn?
 Year after year, I have interviewed the past clients of CANYON STATE RESTORATION about their experiences (from recognizing that there was water damage, to filing a property insurance claim, to hiring a restoration company in Phoenix, and on from there).
 In fact, below are a few short audio recording from 4 clients here in greater Phoenix that experienced water damage, then problems with their property insurance claims, then huge relief and gratitude because of the assistance that Dane provided.

 What are other rapid ways for you to learn about the reality of insurance company tactics?
 Below are some brief but startling quotes from independent experts in the field, such as a prestigious law school professor and an attorney who specializes in successfully suing insurance companies.
 Further, you can even find links to specific court documents on two cases in which insurance companies were fined $1 million in punitive damages (beyond what they owed on the property damage itself) plus another case in which the insurance company was fined $2.5 million in punitive damages plus $925,000 for the emotional distress they caused to the homeowner.